 Trying to negotiate with an insurance company on your own is often not the best idea, especially when you have been injured.
 When you get help from an experienced bicycle accident attorney, it is much likelier that you will recover compensation in a much higher amount than what you might be able to get on your own.
 Insurance companies are motivated to dispute the liability of the people that they insure.
 This is because insurance companies are motivated to cut costs involved with settling claims.
 The companies will often try to either deny claims outright or reduce the amounts of them in order to minimize their losses.
 An attorney may be better-positioned to investigate your case, prove liability and negotiate with the insurance company on your behalf.Recent Success Stories Representing Bike Accident Victims

 Over the past 20 years, our lawyers have had substantial success helping people who have been seriously injured in bicycle accidents.
 In a recent case, a person who was traveling along the right-hand side of a road in Griffith Park in Los Angeles collided with a vehicle.
 The motorist had slowed but had not turned on a turn signal to indicate that the vehicle was turning right onto a dirt path.
 The cyclist was unable to avoid the car and crashed into its passenger side.
 He was thrown onto the pavement and broke his hip.
 We had to take his case to trial and obtained a verdict on his behalf of nearly $300,000.
 His damages included his past and future medical expenses, pain and suffering and his lost earnings.* Results like this one are not common even among lawyers that claim to “specialize” in bicycle accidents as most of these attorneys have never gone to trial on a bike accident case or have tried very few.
 This is what makes our office stand out from the increasing number of attorneys claiming to be “bike accident specialists.”

-- Top 10 Most Important California Laws for Bicyclists
+- What are the top 10 Most Important California Laws for Bicycle Riders?